Engee documentation

 The delay between the input and output of a block is measured in samples or frames.

-• The downsampling factor of is 1.
+• The downsampling factor is equal to 1.

-In all other cases, the delay is not zero:
+In all other cases, the delay is not zero.:

-In all cases of one-frame delays, the rows of the initial condition matrix appear sequentially as the first of the output rows.
-The input sample (row of the input matrix) appears in the output as sample , followed by input sample , input sample , and so on.
-The parameters Initial condition can be a matrix of size by , containing a single value for each channel, or a scalar to be repeated for all elements of the matrix by .
+In all cases, the delay is one frame.
+The rows of the initial condition matrix appear sequentially as the first output lines.
+Input sample (line input matrix) appears in the output as a sample , followed by an input sample , input sample etc. Parameter Initial condition it can be a matrix of size on containing one value for each channel or a scalar that must be repeated for all elements of the matrix on .